Photo: A teacher (Soda Lo) brings her students to an African American History museum in New Orleans.

 Photo: Che Moorhead channels his inner Aaron Neville in the jazz piece titled, "Hercules."

 Photo: Pop medley dancers perform under purple light, surrounded by clouds of mist.

-Photo: Sankofa dancers form a circle, shifting to the beat of the pop medley while Tierra Lawrence, Rose Vilmar, and Berkit Getachew take center stage.
+Photo: Sankofa dancers form a circle while Tierra Lawrence, Rose Vilmar, and Berkit Getachew take center stage.

-Photo: Alanna Sibrian and the cast do the floss dance while she shows smooth vocals in "Made for Now" by Janet Jackson and Daddy Yankee.
+Photo: Alanna Sibrian and the cast do the floss dance while she sings "Made for Now" by Janet Jackson and Daddy Yankee.

 Photo: Dennis Tsitsiwu and Amina King greet the audience during African fashion show.